 Welding inspection and quality personnel.
 This qualification is a natural career progression for experienced inspection personnel who wish to demonstrate their level of competence in the field of Quality Control management.

-Customers wishing to enrol on this course must have a knowledge of: application of the requirements of codes and standards; identification of relevant material, components; heat treatment procedures and recording systems; hydrostatic test methods, safety and best practice and pneumatic testing; awareness of destructive mechanical testing; quality related procedures and practices; health and safety requirements and practices; knowlege of associated manufacturing processes and operations; use and application of inspection quality test plans/written schemes of examination.
+Customers wishing to enrol on this course must have a knowledge of: application of the requirements of codes and standards; identification of relevant material, components; heat treatment procedures and recording systems; hydrostatic test methods, safety and best practice and pneumatic testing; awareness of destructive mechanical testing; quality related procedures and practices; health and safety requirements and practices; knowledge of associated manufacturing processes and operations; use and application of inspection quality test plans/written schemes of examination.

 Planning; Inspection test plans (quality plans); review and acceptance of: material certification, mechanical testing reports, welding procedures qualifications, welder qualifications, PWHT reports and procedures, pressure testing reports, NDT reports, as built drawing, engineering query, non conformance reports, final certification.